 The Commis Chef Level 2 apprenticeship is for learners working in a wide range of Catering settings across the service and commercial sectors.
-A commis chef is the most common starting position in many kitchens and in principal is a junior culinary role.
-A commis chef prepares food and carries out basic cooking tasks under the supervision of a more senior chef.
+A commis chef is the most common starting position in many kitchens.
+A commis chef prepares food and carries out cooking tasks under the supervision of a more senior chef.

 You will learn to demonstrate understanding and knowledge in the following areas:

 Culinary - business influences on dishes and menus, technology for development of dishes, checking food stocks and storage, set-up, preparation and cleaning tasks, identify ingredients, portion sizes, principles of food preparation and cooking, knives and kitchen equipment, and seasonality.